 “Prayer is a fascinating journey into the awe-inspiring wonder of intimacy with God.
-For some this may be a seismic paradigm shift of Biblical proportions, but, have no fear, it’s a journey your Heavenly Father has prepared for you.
+For some this may be a seismic paradigm shift of Biblical proportions, but, have no fear, it’s a journey our Heavenly Father has prepared for us.

 If you are an intelligent orderly analytically driven individual, who craves principles to map out every step of your journey…you may be disappointed, for this is one journey you’ll take by learning to trust with all your heart.

-Our Heavenly Father is a person not a principle; therefore, this journey is all about discovering the movements of the heart (God’s as well as your own).
+Our Heavenly Father is a person not a principle; therefore, this journey is all about discovering the movements of the heart (God’s as well as our own).

-As anyone who’s been in love knows, you cannot be intimate with all your head; you must love with all your heart.
+As anyone who’s been in love knows, we cannot be intimate with all our head; we must love with all our heart.

 1. Noticing that the voice of God is real

 One cannot read the bible for long without noticing that the voice of God or the “word of the Lord” was very real to the people in both Old and New Testaments.